Introduction:

 - outlet circuit 2: 22

-The following illustrations show an illustration of a foot brake valve (drawing: Wabco) and the symbol of a foot brake valve, both with the codings.
+The following images show an illustration of a foot brake valve (drawing: Wabco) and the symbol of a foot brake valve, both with the codings.

 Legend: